Jakko Jakszyk: King Crimson (2010–present)

 Initially Fripp downplayed these suggestions.
 In an online diary entry, he described the trio as an endeavour which "has the Crimson gene, but is not quite KC.
 It is a Crimson ProjeKct, although this was not the intention.
 Given the gene pool, I suppose this counts as evolution.
 If JFC were named as a ProjeKct, which would be legitimate IMO, then all manner of expectations, categorisations, limitations & dopey commentaries would be launched to deter the ears of innocent audients".
 Fripp went on to comment that the origin of the trio was in fact a proposed but abandoned ProjeKct Seven (featuring himself, Jakszyk, Collins, Levin, Harrison and possibly some other players) and described the forthcoming A Scarcity of Miracles as "one of my favouritist [sic] albums, of those where I am a determining element".
 A Scarcity of Miracles was met with a good critical response and a mixed welcome from the King Crimson fanbase.
 Due to Fripp's retirement from live performance, the release was not supported by a concert tour.
 Fripp's formal retirement from the music industry in 2012 stifled most of the remaining rumours.

 On 24 September 2013, Fripp made the announcement that he was launching a new line-up of King Crimson, with its first tour planned for September 2014.
 Shortly afterwards the personnel list was announced, with Jakszyk confirmed as lead singer and second guitarist.
 The new King Crimson line-up continued and expanded the Scarcity of Miracles project personnel: other members besides Fripp and Jakszyk were Mel Collins, three members from the 2009 Crimson band (Gavin Harrison, Tony Levin and Pat Mastelotto) and another new recruit, American drummer/keyboard player Bill Rieflin (with a second drummer/keyboard player, Jeremy Stacey, also being added to the band in 2016).
 Jakko remained with King Crimson until the band's retirement in 2021 as a key part of the band's longest continual line-up.

-in September Jakko was awarded the 'Chris Squire Virtuoso award' at the 2017 Progressive Music Awards at Shakespeare's Globe in London.
+In September Jakszyk was awarded the 'Chris Squire Virtuoso award' at the 2017 Progressive Music Awards at Shakespeare's Globe in London.
 It was presented to him by comedian and actor Ade Edmondson.

-In 2023 and 2024 Jakko performed live in Italy with the new John Greaves Band along with Mel Collins, Annie Barbazza, Annie Whitehead and french drummer Régïs Boulard.
+In 2023 and 2024 Jakszyk performed live in Italy with the new John Greaves Band along with Mel Collins, Annie Barbazza, Annie Whitehead and french drummer Régïs Boulard.

 Secrets & Lies Album (2020)

-On 14 August 2020 Jakko released an animated video for his single "The Trouble with Angels" directed by Iranian filmmaker, Sam Chegini.
+On 14 August 2020 Jakszyk released an animated video for his single "The Trouble with Angels" directed by Iranian filmmaker, Sam Chegini.
 The song is taken from his latest album "Secrets & Lies", released on CD/DVD via InsideOut Music on 23 October 2020.

+His album Son of Glen was ranked by Goldmine as one of the 11 top prog albums of 2025.